yadavalli25bai10136-a11y/Rock-paper-scissor/statement.md

 * **The Evaluator/Instructor:** For evaluation of basic Python programming and modular design skills.

 ## 4. High-Level Features and Functional Requirements (FR)
-The system consists of three major functional modules:
+The system includes three major functional modules:

-1. **Input/Output Interface Module (FR1):** This module handles the interaction with the user, from prompting the moves to input validation and then displaying the result of the game.
+FR1: Input/Output Interface Module - This module is responsible for the interaction with the user, from prompting the moves, input validation, up to displaying the result of the game.

-2. **Game Logic Module FR2**: Should encapsulate the core rules - if/else statements to correctly compare the player and computer moves to determine the outcome of the round: Win, Loss, or Tie.
+Game Logic Module FR2: The module should encapsulate the core rules, the logic for performing the if/else statements that accurately compare the player and computer moves to identify the outcome of the round: Win, Loss, or Tie.

-3. **Score Tracking Module (FR3):** Keeps a dictionary-based record of the session scores for both the player and the computer, updating and displaying them after each round.
+FR3 - Score Tracking Module: Maintains session scores for both player and computer in dictionary format and displays updated values after every round.